Skip to main content

 This sustained demand for cortisol can disrupt other hormonal systems, particularly the thyroid and gonadal (sex hormone) systems.
 The body, in its wisdom, prioritizes the immediate stress response over long-term functions like metabolic rate and reproduction.
 Documenting this shift involves tracking symptoms that indicate this reprioritization is occurring.

 Are you feeling colder than usual?
 Is your hair thinning?
 For women, are menstrual cycles becoming irregular?
 For men, is libido declining?
-These are not isolated complaints; they are coherent data points indicating a systemic shift in hormonal balance driven by the of the program.
+These are not isolated complaints; they are coherent data points indicating a systemic shift in hormonal balance driven by the chronic stress of the program.

 A consistent record of subjective symptoms is the first layer of objective evidence, revealing the pattern of physiological strain over time.